Linear Fault Estimators for Nonlinear Systems: An Ultra-Local Model Design: Introduction

-The authors in \cite{zhu2015fault} do not require the matching condition to be satisfied.
-They consider Lipschitz nonlinearities, simultaneous sensor and process faults, and adopt a standard fault observability condition on the linear part of the dynamics, \cite{Patton_Input_Observability}.
-They tackle the problem using the notion of intermediate observers, consisting of two dedicated observers, one that estimates the fault and the other the state.
+In \cite{zhu2015fault}, the requirement for matching condition is relaxed.
+The authors consider simultaneous sensor and process faults, Lipschitz nonlinearities, and use a standard fault observability condition for the linear part of the dynamics, \cite{Patton_Input_Observability}.
+The problem is addressed through the concept of intermediate observers, which involve two specialized observers: one that estimates the fault and the other the state.
 Their scheme guarantees bounded fault estimation errors.
 In \cite{van2022multiple}, simultaneous additive and multiplicative process faults are considered in the scope of discrete-time system models.
 Herein, the fault estimation problem is addressed by decoupling process nonlinearities and disturbances from the estimation filter dynamics and using regression techniques to approximately estimate fault signals.
-Decoupling nonlinearities leads to linear filters for which linear methods can be used to reconstruct fault signals.
-However, decoupling conditions impose strong constraints on the system dynamics, which significantly limits the applicability of these results.
-Furthermore, in \cite{van2022multiple}, the considered system is linear during the healthy operational mode (i.e., in the absence of the fault signals).
+Linear filters can be obtained by this decoupling nonlinearities, allowing linear techniques to reconstruct fault signals.
+Nonetheless, the system dynamics are subject to stringent conditions due to decoupling conditions, resulting in limited practicality of these findings.

-We remark that the above-mentioned results for nonlinear systems guarantee \textit{approximate} reconstruction of fault vectors only, i.e., they ensure bounded estimation errors, which, if small enough, still lead to a potentially good estimate of the true fault.
-Not having internal models of fault signals makes it challenging to enforce zero error fault estimation.
+It should be noted that the results discussed above regarding nonlinear systems provide only an \textit{approximate} reconstruction of fault vectors.
+This means that they guarantee bounded estimation errors, which, if within a certain range, can still provide a reliable estimate of the actual fault.
+The absence of internal models for fault signals creates a difficulty in achieving perfect fault estimation with zero errors.
 In \cite{ghanipoor2022ultra}, an internal model for the fault vector is used, and this allows to guarantee zero error in the absence of external disturbances and noise for some classes of faults.
 However, this solution only applies to systems with globally Lipschitz nonlinearities and the effect of measurement noise and exogenous disturbances is not addressed.
+We know that some of the industrial systems does not satisfy globally Lipschitz condition such as robotic manipulators with Euler-Lagrange equations.